 Ensure that the utilities are turned off and all lights are off before leaving your keys on the counter and walking out the door.

 Moving out of a home can bring up a lot of emotions, and moving day is exhausting and rewarding.
-You have begun a new adventure, with all of your possessions in tow with you.
+You have begun a new adventure with all of your possessions in tow.

-By following these moving tips, you can start packing for a move early and have a stress-free moving day.
+Following these moving tips, you can start packing early and have a stress-free moving day.

 For more moving tips and home information, check out more articles here at Millennial Homeowner!